Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' notes.md

 ,> greater than

-i learnt that there are many ways to do wall colission i also now know there should be n
+i learnt that there are many ways to do wall colission i also now know there should be many ways that one thing leaving me to many